Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/README.md

 ![image](https://github.com/Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/assets/132075292/70a7d0a8-e98f-47ff-a34f-a6e1cd0e6027)

+-Orders where the customer cancelled and there was no driver assigned had the highest number of failed orders.

 - b.
 Plot the distribution of failed orders by hours.
 Is there a trend that certain hours have an abnormally high proportion of one category or another?
 What hours are the biggest fails?
 How can this be explained?
   ![image](https://github.com/Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/assets/132075292/0014b22a-86ef-43a0-a838-9a6d9d564c2f)